 An encryption key that is user-created (using the Passphrase or Generate options) and is used instead of the encryption key generated by the Code42 app.
 The custom key option greatly increases user responsibility because there is no way to recover a backup if the custom key is lost or forgotten, and our Customer Champions have no way to help recover a custom key.

-Main page of the administration console with stats and graphs across all organizations.
+A page of the Code42 console with stats and graphs across all organizations.

 Process in which duplicate files (and parts of files) are identified and backed up only once.
 Data de-duplication runs on each source device.

 Stop a backup and move the archive into cold storage (for eventual deletion).
 Subscriptions are not immediately freed by deactivation.
 Devices, users, and organizations can be deactivated.
 Deactivated users cannot sign in and cannot be added to a legal hold.

 Cause the Code42 app on a device to sign out.
 This is non-destructive and no files are deleted.
 The user of the device will be able to sign in again.
 A deauthorized device continues to use a subscription.
 Only devices can be deauthorized; users and organizations cannot.

 Location where your files are backed up.
 For example: an external drive or Code42 cloud storage.